 Journal Frequency and Access.
 The journal is published online every week on Mondays, followed by a complete print/online issue published every month.
 The journal receives over 6 million online visits annually, with over 6 million article views and downloads.
 Without any author fees, all research articles are made free access online 12 months after publication on the JAMA website.
 All articles are made free access on an html app called The JAMA Network Reader on the day of publication.
 In addition, the online version is freely available or nearly so to institutions in developing countries through the World Health Organization's HINARI program.

 Editorial Information.
 JAMA Internal Medicine receives approximately 3000 submissions per year with a 11% acceptance rate.
 The median time to first editorial decision is within 2 days and less than 5 weeks with external peer review.
 The median time from receipt to acceptance is 34 days (including time for author revision) and from acceptance to publication within 8 weeks.
 All major articles are published online first.
 The journal’s Impact Factor is 14, ranking second among internal medicine journals and sixth among 151 general medical journals.
 Additional information on the types of articles published and editorial policies is available in the journal's Instructions for Authors.

 Editorial Team.
 The editor of JAMA Internal Medicine is Rita F. Redberg, MD, MSc, University of California San Francisco School of Medicine, San Francisco, California.
 Dr Redberg leads a team of recognized and respected experts who serve as deputy, associate, and section editors and as members of the journal's editorial board.
-For additional information, see Editors and Publishers.
+For a complete listing of the journal’s Editors and Editorial Board, see link to Editors and Publishers below.

 Mission Statement: To promote the art and science of medicine and the betterment of human health by publishing manuscripts of interest and relevance to internists practicing as generalists or as medical subspecialists.